-Note Mode is useful when using the 1V/oct, Transpose or Spread CV jacks.
-In Note Mode, the LFOs stop running continuously and instead become envelopes which fire once whenever the channel's note changes.
+Note Mode is useful when using the 1V/oct, Transpose or Spread CV jacks with continuous CV sources such as LFOs or anything besides a sequencer or keyboard.
+In Note Mode, the LFOs don't run continuously and instead become envelopes which fire whenever the channel's note changes.